 Change D4.2 P284L42 as follows:

-This subclause defines a set of optional robust transmission techniques that are applicable only when using STBC coding.
-In this case, NSS,u spatial streams for user u are mapped to NSTS,u space-time streams.
+This subclause defines a set of optional robust transmission techniques that are applicable only when using STBC coding for VHT SU PPDUs.
+In this case, NSS,0 spatial streams are mapped to NSTS,0 space-time streams.
 These techniques are based on STBC.
 When the VHT-SIG-A STBC field is 1, a symbol operation shall occur between the constellation mapper and the spatial mapper as defined in this subclause.
-In an MU transmission, if STBC is applied to any user, STBC shall be applied to all users.
+STBC shall not be applied in a VHT MU PPDU.
+Hence, the user subscript u is 0 in this subclause.

-If STBC is applied, the stream of complex numbers for user u,
+If STBC is applied, the stream of complex numbers,

 Change D4.2 Table 22-20 legend on P285L5 as follows:

-Table 22-20—Constellation mapper output to spatial mapper input for STBC for user u
+Table 22-20—Constellation mapper output to spatial mapper input for STBC

 Change D4.2 P285L64 as follows:

-NOTE—When STBC is applied, an odd number of space time streams per user is not allowed, and NSTS,u = 2Nss,u.
+NOTE—When STBC is applied, an odd number of space time streams is not allowed, and NSTS,0 =2Nss,0.

 [End of File]